CyberVarun/dotfiles/README.md

 This will install the nvim configurations in `~/.config/nvim` directory.

-To get familiar and understand keybindings you can watch [video](https://youtu.be/6pAG3BHurdM).
+To get familiar and understand keybindings you can watch this [video](https://youtu.be/6pAG3BHurdM).

 ## Tmux config